 Copperas Cove is a military town: the armed forces employs 6.19% of the workforce, making the military a major focus of life in the city.
 In the civilian sector, Healthcare and Public Service are important in the local economy and are the city’s largest civilian employers, employing 13.05% and 11.62% of the civilian workforce respectively.

 Also of interest is that Copperas Cove has more people living here who work in computers and math than 95% of the places in the US.

 Copperas Cove is an extremely ethnically-diverse city.
 The people who call Copperas Cove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Copperas Cove residents report their race to be White, followed by Black or African-American.
 Copperas Cove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.44% of the city’s residents.
-Important ancestries of people in Copperas Cove include Irish, English, Italian, and African.
+People of Hispanic or Latino origin account for 19.98% of the city’s residents.
+Important ancestries of people in Copperas Cove include German, Irish, English, Italian, and Scottish.